-Twitter too has now gotten into the act with their own Twitter algorithm tweakings.
+Twitter X too has now gotten into the act with its own Twitter X algorithm tweakings.
 You can now choose which tweets you want to see first.
-Twitter sort of picks them for you but you can check off that feature in your Twitter settings.Twitter too has now gotten into the act with their own Twitter algorithm tweakings. #socialmediatipsClick To Tweet

 That’s the 10 million dollar question Sally and others have often asked.
 One has to be careful not to post too much or not at all or very little.
 It’s like a secret sauce recipe.
 Some people today still claim to know the optimal times to post.

 Posting and tweeting away really is an individualized thing.
-It depends where you live, how many friends and followers you may have, what you post, images you use, etc. It is very hard to say what works for one person will work for another.
+It depends on where you live, how many friends and followers you may have, what you post, the images you use, etc. It is very hard to say what works for one person will work for another.

 — Telegraph Technology (@TelegraphTech) March 10, 2016